Today, JavaScript is a general-purpose language. This means it can be executed in a wide variety of environments.

 JavaScript on Hardware Devices

-But JavaScript is not limited to traditional software environments.
-We can also execute it on hardware devices like Arduino and ESP32 (which we really like here, you already know ❤️)
+But JavaScript is not limited solely to traditional software environments.
+We can also run it on hardware devices like Arduino and ESP32 (which we love on this site, you already know ❤️).

 For example, Johnny-Five is a JavaScript framework that allows programming embedded systems using JavaScript. (for instance, we can control devices like LEDs, sensors, motors, and other components).

-Today, it is a genuinely general-purpose programming language that can be executed in a wide variety of environments, from servers to hardware devices and desktop and mobile applications.
+Today, it is a truly general-purpose programming language that can be executed in a wide variety of environments, from servers to hardware devices and desktop and mobile applications.